 • Adrenal suppression: Fluticasone may cause hypercorticism or suppression of hypothalamic-pituitary-adrenal (HPA) axis, including adrenal crisis, in patients sensitive to these effects.
 Withdrawal and discontinuation of a corticosteroid should be done slowly and carefully.
 Particular care is required when patients are transferred from systemic corticosteroids to inhaled corticosteroids; deaths due to adrenal insufficiency have occurred in patients with asthma during and after transfer from systemic steroids to a less systemically available inhaled corticosteroid.
 Patients receiving ≥20 mg per day of prednisone (or equivalent) may be most susceptible.
 Fluticasone/vilanterol does not provide the systemic steroid dose needed to treat patients having trauma, surgery, or infections.
 Do not use this product to transfer patients from oral corticosteroid therapy.
 Observe patients carefully for any evidence of systemic corticosteroid effects; particular care should be taken in observing patients postoperatively or during periods of stress for evidence of inadequate adrenal response.
 If systemic corticosteroid withdrawal effects occur (eg, fatigue, lassitude, weakness, nausea, vomiting, hypotension), taper fluticasone/vilanterol slowly and other treatments for management of COPD symptoms should be considered.

-• Asthma-related deaths: [US Boxed Warning]: Long-acting beta2-adrenergic agonists (LABAs) increase the risk of asthma-related death; fluticasone and vilanterol should only be used in patients not adequately controlled on other long-term asthma control medication (ie, inhaled corticosteroid) or whose disease severity requires initiation of treatment with both an inhaled corticosteroid and a LABA.
+• Asthma-related deaths: [US Boxed Warning]: Long-acting beta2-adrenergic agonists (LABAs) increase the risk of asthma-related death; fluticasone/vilanterol should only be used in patients not adequately controlled on other long-term asthma control medication (ie, inhaled corticosteroid) or whose disease severity requires initiation of treatment with both an inhaled corticosteroid and a LABA.
 Data from a placebo-controlled trial that compared the safety of another LABA (salmeterol) with placebo added to asthma therapy showed an increase in asthma-related deaths in subjects receiving salmeterol; this finding is considered a class effect of LABAs, including vilanterol.
+Data are not available to determine if the addition of an inhaled corticosteroid lessens this increased risk of death associated with LABA use; however, current guidelines recommend the use of an inhaled corticosteroid before adding a LABA (GINA 2015; NIH/NHLBI 2007).
 Assess patients at regular intervals once asthma control is maintained on combination therapy to determine if step-down therapy is appropriate (without loss of asthma control), and the patient can be maintained on an inhaled corticosteroid only.
 LABAs are not appropriate in patients whose asthma is adequately controlled on low- or medium-dose inhaled corticosteroids.
+In a more recent multicenter, randomized, double-blinded trial, the use of salmeterol and an inhaled corticosteroid (ie, fluticasone) combined in a single inhaler in a large number of adolescent and adult patients with persistent asthma (non-life threatening and stable) did not increase the risk of serious asthma-related events compared with fluticasone alone; in addition, patients receiving fluticasone/salmeterol had fewer severe asthma exacerbations compared with patients receiving fluticasone alone (Stempel 2016).
 Data are not available to determine whether the rate of death in patients with COPD is increased by LABA.

 • Bone density: Long-term use of inhaled corticosteroids may affect bone mineral density.